-At Kettle Brand®, we’re continuously exploring new, energy-efficient ways to fuel our facilities.
-In 2003, we partnered with the Energy Trust of Oregon, Portland General Electric and others to install one of the largest grid-tied solar PV arrays in the Pacific Northwest (a 114 KW 3-phase system designed and installed by Advanced Energy Systems of Eugene, Oregon).
-Using more than 600 solar panels set on roof-mounted racks, our plant now generates more than 120,000kWh of electricity per year.
-That’s enough power to make 250,000 bags of chips and reduce annual CO2 emissions by 65 tons.
+At Kettle Brand, we’re continuously exploring ways to reduce the carbon footprint of our facilities.
+In 2003, we partnered with the Energy Trust of Oregon, Portland General Electric, and others to install one of the largest grid-tied solar PV arrays in the pacific Northwest at the time (a 114 KW 3-phase system designed and installed by Advanced Energy Systems of Eugene, Oregon.
+With 600 solar panels set on roof-mounted racks, our Salem, Oregon, plant generates 120,000 kWh of electricity per year.
+That’s enough power to make 272,000 bags of chips and avoid CO2 emissions by 85 metric tons annually.
 Click here

 to see how much our solar panels have produced!
-We also offset 100 percent of our electricity use in the U.S. through wind energy credits, annually preventing more than 13,000 metric tons of carbon dioxide pollution (CO2), the major contributing cause of global warming.
-In September, 2012, Kettle Brand® was the recipient of the EPA’s Green Power Partnership award for our distinguished contribution in this area.
+We also offset 100 percent of our electricity use in the U.S. by purchasing wind energy credits, annually helping us avoid 14,850 metric tons of carbon dioxide (CO2) emissions, equivalent to taking 3,153 cars per year off the road.

 for pollinator-friendly garden tips, eco-regional planting guides and more!

 Wetlands & Prairies